Zack Short Preview, Player Props: Tigers vs. Guardians

 - The Guardians pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.80 team ERA ranks fourth among all league pitching staffs.
+- The Guardians' 3.80 team ERA ranks fourth across all MLB pitching staffs.

-- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in baseball.

-- Curry (3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
+He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.

-- His most recent time out came on Friday against the Tampa Bay Rays, when the right-hander went five innings, surrendering five earned runs while giving up six hits.
+- His most recent appearance was on Saturday against the Tampa Bay Rays, when the righty went five innings, surrendering one earned run while allowing five hits.

-- The 25-year-old has a 3.39 ERA and 6 strikeouts per nine innings across 30 games this season, while allowing a batting average of .240 to his opponents.
+- The 24-year-old has an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.